Grand Canyon University: $1.7B Revenue, $1.7B Expenses

 - 2023

 On revenue, Grand Canyon University is among the largest U.S. nonprofits: $1.7B in 2023 reported revenue.
 Organizations at this scale typically operate hospitals, university systems, or national federations — the financial pattern looks more like a corporation than the small-charity stereotype.
-Grand Canyon University directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Grand Canyon University scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue is essentially flat — Grand Canyon University's funding base appears stable but not growing.
 For mature organizations this is often the steady state; for younger ones it can signal a funding plateau worth diagnosing.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Grand Canyon University reports $2.4M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $1.7B in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Grand Canyon University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Grand Canyon University Compares

-Grand Canyon University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 80/100 is 6 points above the Education category average.
-The organization holds 14.6 months of operating reserves, indicating strong financial stability.
+Grand Canyon University earns a NonprofitTruth efficiency grade of B (74/100).
+That is 10 points above the Education category average.
+Compensation for current officers and key employees represents 0.14% of total revenue.
+The organization holds 14.6 months of operating reserves, indicating strong financial cushion.

 Revenue History